olliekrk/ShinyIFS/README.md

 # TODO!

-For this 'Custom Preset' to make sense, there should be a structure to which we could add (a,b,c,d,e,f,probability) sets.
+~~For this 'Custom Preset' to make sense, there should be a structure to which we could add (a,b,c,d,e,f,probability) sets.~~

-Otherwise, it is quite useless as no interesting fractal can be made with one function :')
+~~Otherwise, it is quite useless as no interesting fractal can be made with one function :')~~

+Everything done.